mossbanay/Psychology-3-4/Glossary.md

 ### Tachistoscope

 A specialised projector used to project images on a screen for a precise period of time.

+### Tip of the tongue phenomenon (TOT)

+TOT is the feeling of being confident that you are able to remember a piece of information however at the present time you are unable to remember the information.

 ### Werenicke's aphasia
 ##### Also known as fluent aphasia